vinayakchandra/3D-Earth-Moon/README.md

 visit site: https://vinayakchandra.github.io/3D-Earth-Moon/

 - Made using `Three.js`.
-- Single click to view the space in 3D.
+- Left click and drag to view the space in 3D.
 - Scroll to zoom in/out.
-- Right click to change perspective.
+- Right click and drag to change perspective.
 - Double click to reset.

 ![img](img.png)